Class 1 Foundation

 Welcome to Class 1

-Mrs Sudra and I would like to welcome you to the Foundation unit and the start of your child's school journey.
-The team are really looking forward to having lots of fun with the children whilst they are they are in Reception.
+Mrs O'Brien and I would like to welcome you to the Foundation unit and the first year of your child's school journey.
+We hope the children settle well and enjoy their Reception year with us.

 This year the teachers in Class 1 are: